kg-construct/rml-cc/section/examples.md

   <c> ex:with ("7" "8" "9") .
 ```

-This example illustrates that, if template, column, or reference is provided for identifying a container or list, then each iteration yield a new instance of a container or list even if the contents of two iterations are the same.
+This example illustrates that, if NO template, column, or reference is provided for identifying a collection/container, then each iteration yields a new instance of a collection/container.

-### Identifying lists and containers
+### Identifying collections and containers

-Given the JSON document and the RML mapping completed with the following predicate object map:
+By contrast, if we now provide a template, column, or reference for identifying a collection/container, then each iteration yields a new instance of a collection/container whose head node is identified as instructed.

 ```
   rr:predicateObjectMap [